mcookhome/STEM/README.md

 Features in Progress:
 * Notifications/Request
+* Styling

-Features that Need to be Done:
+Features that Will be Done if Time Permits:
 * Group Working APIs (GitHub, GoogleDoc) or our own versions of them.